Emmett Till Case Being Reopened By Justice Department Over 60 Years After Murder

-The Justice Department has reopened its investigation into the murder of Emmett Till, a case that is widely considered one of the catalysts that launched The Civil Rights Movement.
+The Justice Department has reopened its investigation into the murder of Emmett Till, a case that is widely considered one of the catalysts that launched the Civil Rights Movement.

 AP News reports that the government’s decision to restart the investigation into the 1955 killing was triggered by “new information.”
 The case had previously been shelved in 2007.
 The reason given at the time was that all of the suspects had passed away.
 Details of the “new information” that they’ve received have not been revealed.

 When he was 14, Till was accused of whistling and making sexual advances at a white woman, Carolyn Bryant, in Mississippi during a time when Jim Crow laws were in full effect.
-Donham was a shopkeeper’s wife and Till was a customer at their store.
+Bryant was a shopkeeper’s wife and Till was a customer at their store.
 After the alleged incident, he was found dead.
 As History.com notes, his body was horrendously disfigured.
 His murderers dug out one of his eyes and beat him before shooting him in the head.
 They then tied his body to a 75-pound cotton-gin fan and dumped him into the river.

 Till’s mother had the body sent back to his native Chicago and held an open-casket funeral for her son.
 A gruesome photo of the body in the coffin was published by mainstream media outlets.
 Carolyn Bryant’s husband and brother went on trial for the murder but the jury reached a “not guilty” verdict claiming that the body had not been adequately identified.